ULHPC/ulhpc-docs/docs/filesystems/lustre.md

 !!! warning "Small file and random I/O"

     The scratch is best used to write large files in a continuous manner.
-Even though the Lustre file system can handle small file and random I/O better that the GPFS system, it still slows down considerable as the number of I/O operations increases.
+Even though the Lustre file system can handle small file and random I/O better that our GPFS system, it still slows down considerably as the number of I/O operations increases.
+Typical example of operations with a lot random and small file I/O operations in the parallel compilation of large projects.

     Prefer the locally mounted file system in `/tmp` for small file and random I/O.

 ??? info "Origin of the term scratch"

     The term scratch originates from [scratch data tapes](https://en.wikipedia.org/wiki/Scratch_tape).
 People uses scratch tapes to write and read data that did not fit into the main memory, and since it was a tape, it could only perform continuous I/O. The term scratch is a bit abused in modern times as most storage systems nowadays support random access.
-In the case of the UL HPC scratch however, we use the term literally.
-Our file system in scratch has a very bad performance in small file and random reads and writes.
+In the case of the lustre system in UL HPC, the terms scratch serves as a reminder that the file system is best used for contiguous I/O, even though it supports random access quite well.

 The environment variable `${SCRATCH}` (which expands to `/scratch/users/$(whoami)`) points to a users scratch directory.
 The absolute path may change, but the value of `${SCRATCH}` will always be correct.